Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 Alternatives For Improving The Sound Of Your Car

-A good alternative for improving your exhaust’s sound is an exhaust tip.
+A terrific alternative for improving your exhaust’s sound is an exhaust tip.
 These are legal, but you must adhere to noise regulations.
 They’re only around $50, too!

-Cat-back performance exhausts are also permissible in most states, although you should check local regulations.
+Cat-back performance exhausts are also allowable in most states, although you should check local regulations.
 “Cat-back” refers to an exhaust system attached to the catalytic converter.
 The emissions system remains in place.

 A little extra volume is fine if the performance exhaust also has a functioning muffler.
 However, local law enforcement officers might penalize you if you make excessive noise.